Progress & Impact

 - PAN is requesting $16 million in DoD funding for the Parkinson’s research program in FY 2015.

 - In June, the House of Representatives passed their FY 2015 Defense Appropriations bill, which included $16 million for the DoD Parkinson’s research program.
-The Senate will likely work on the Defense bill in July.

 - In collaboration with a number of stakeholders, PAN is working to remove the policy barriers to the practice of telehealth in order to increase access to specialized care for people living with Parkinson’s.

 - PAN sent a letter of support for the Medicare Telehealth Parity Act of 2014.
 The legislation, introduced by Reps.
 Mike Thompson (D-CA) and Gregg Harper (R-MS), would gradually expand coverage of telehealth services under Medicare.

 - PAN submitted comments in July to a House Small Business Subcommittee on Health and Technology hearing on telehealth, outlining policy barriers that we believe are hindering the natural expansion of telehealth and urging the Subcommittee to incentivize pharmaceutical and biotechnology companies to incorporate telehealth into their clinical trials.